danielvicentini/socialdistance/README.md

 With the proper information, the Project is ready to start.

-* In the directory of the project, execute: *sudo SocialDistance.sh* to start all the modules.
+* In the directory of the project, execute: "*sh SocialDistance.sh*" to start all the modules.

 ### Using for the first time

 Whenever Meraki network starts to send login / logout information, the project will receive this information and will be storing at the Data Base.

-It is necessary to define at least 1 room and maximum quantity of people in that room.
+It is necessary to define at least one room and maximum quantity of people in that room.
 This information will be needed for the reporting functions of the Project and also to generate alerts to admins and users.
-Use the "config rooms" command with the Social Bot.
+Use the "*config rooms*" command with the Social Bot.

-It is necessary to activate at least 1 camera for Facial Mask Detection to start analyzing it and recording.
+It is necessary to activate at least one camera for Facial Mask Detection to start analyzing it and recording.
 Use the "start camera" for that.

 It is necessary enough data for a proper report quality.
 We suggest at least one week of data.